grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "OK... thank you."
 Said Hemi as he took Owen's arm and turned him back towards the dock.

-"And, uh, be careful," continued the dock boss, "If you damage the platform, or say, blow it up, _you_ are responsible, understood?"
+"And, uh, be careful," continued the dock boss, "If you damage the platform, or say, blow it up, _you_ are fucking responsible, understood?"

-Hemi waved an acknowledgement but didn't bother turning to look back at the man.
+Hemi waved an acknowledgement but did not bother turning to look back at the man.

 Out of earshot, Owen asked quietly, "Are we going to start unloading the _Prospect_ by ourselves Hemi?"
-He was thinking about the hundreds of heavy wooden crates in the hold.
+Imagining the total weight of the hundreds of heavy wooden crates in the hold.

-"No. That's their responsibility.
+"No. That is their responsibility.
 They want the cargo, they need to move it.
 You and I are going to set up the gangway."

 Hemi got the engine for the crane started and when it was pouring black diesel smoke at a nice consistent rate out over the water, he lowered the boom, and dropped the hook into the cargo hold of the _Prospect_.
-Owen, down on the deck of the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
+Owen, down on the deck in the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
 Hemi waited for Owen to appear on deck, and then moved the gangway out over the gap between the boat and the dock, while Owen guided it into place, and then lashed it down.

 With the gangway set, Hemi shut down the crane and made his way back aboard the _Prospect_.
 He found Percy and advised her they should lay low inside the boat until the dock boss' crew got there.
-So Captain Percy, Hemi, Bastian, Owen and Sturmey rounded up in the galley around a new pot of coffee.
+So Captain Percy, Hemi, Bastian, Owen, and Sturmey rounded up in the galley around a new pot of coffee.
 Cassandra had gone off to her rack to catch up on sleep.

-They dranks two and a half pots of coffee as a couple of hours went by, but eventually they could hear feet on the _Prospect's_ deck and the grind of the crane's diesel starting up.
+They proceeded to drink two and a half pots of coffee as a couple of hours went by, but eventually there was the sound of feet on the _Prospect's_ deck abover and the grind of the crane's diesel starting up.
 When Percy got down to the cargo hold, the deck boss' crew of people --- men and women, but all of a hefty dockworker build and wearing tough, undyed canvas clothing --- were already rigging crates onto the hook of the crane and preparing to unload.

 The dock and platform that had been so quiet and empty was now full of noise and people.
 The crates were hoisted out of the cargo hold one-by-one, carefully stacked four to a cart.
-Then a team of dockworkers hauled the heavy carts up to the platform where the team would unload the crates and stack them by hand.
+Then a team of dockworkers hauled the creaking carts up to the platform where the team would unload the crates and stack them by hand.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 The dock crew worked steadily at it for a few hours, with Percy and Hemi observing from the bridge of the sail where they could keep an eye on things without getting in the way.
 Generally there wasn't much to say.
 Percy was getting sleepy in the warm and still afternoon air.